awslabs/aws-ddk/API.md

 temporarily ensure that the CloudFormation Export still exists while you remove the reference from the consuming stack.
 After that, you can remove the resource and the manual export.

-## Example

-Here is how the process works.
-Let's say there are two stacks, `producerStack` and `consumerStack`, and `producerStack` has a bucket called `bucket`, which is referenced by `consumerStack` (perhaps because an AWS Lambda Function writes into it, or something like that).

-It is not safe to remove `producerStack.bucket` because as the bucket is being deleted, `consumerStack` might still be using it.

-Instead, the process takes two deployments:

-### Deployment 1: break the relationship

-- Make sure `consumerStack` no longer references `bucket.bucketName` (maybe the consumer stack now uses its own bucket, or it writes to an AWS DynamoDB table, or maybe you just remove the Lambda Function altogether).
-- In the `ProducerStack` class, call `this.exportValue(this.bucket.bucketName)`.
-This will make sure the CloudFormation Export continues to exist while the relationship between the two stacks is being broken.
-- Deploy (this will effectively only change the `consumerStack`, but it's safe to deploy both).

-### Deployment 2: remove the bucket resource

-- You are now free to remove the `bucket` resource from `producerStack`.
-- Don't forget to remove the `exportValue()` call as well.
-- Deploy again (this time only the `producerStack` will be changed -- the bucket will be deleted).

 ###### `exportedValue`<sup>Required</sup> <a name="exportedValue" id="aws-ddk-core.BaseStack.exportValue.parameter.exportedValue"></a>